Roblox is Already the Biggest Game In The World. Why Can't It Make a Profit (And How Can It)?

 (It should be noted that as a publicly-listed and audited company, Roblox does not simply “choose” its revenue recognition or amortization schedules.
 Moreover, there is no clear cut answer for the treatment virtual goods that, unlike a computer or chair or car, never physically wear, breakdown, or have a typically defined “useful life.”
 In this case, Ernst & Young is responsible for setting Roblox’s financials and ensuring they are legally compliant with Generally Accepted Accounting Principles.)

 Roblox’s accounting methodology does mean that some costs (i.e., App Store fees and developer payments) are also deferred, which partly offsets the consequence of delayed revenue recognition.
 But all operating costs (i.e., Infrastructure, Trust & Safety) and personnel costs (R&D, S&M, G&A) are incurred right away, and so the net effect of Roblox’s revenue recognition policy is that it shrinks accounting profits as long as total user spend is growing (and the degree of this compression increases as the rate of user spending increases).
-On average, Roblox’s bookings per quarter (i.e., the money users are spending on Roblox that quarter) exceed the revenues recognized by Roblox by about 23%.
-This isn’t enough to overcome Roblox’s 138% in costs per dollar, but as a percentage of bookings, costs shrink down to 114%.
+On average, Roblox’s bookings per quarter (i.e., the money users are spending on Roblox that quarter) exceed the revenues actually recognized by Roblox by about 23%.

 So how does Roblox generate so much cash?
 Over the last twelve months, Roblox’s total compensation to its employees was $1.8B.
 However, 53% of this compensation was in the form of stock, a non-cash expense.
 As such, Roblox is able to “shield” its operating cash flow by a sum equivalent to about 31% of revenues (between 2-4x that of most tech companies).

 It would be misleading to ignore the cost of stock-based compensation – especially since companies tend to shift total compensation toward cash and away from stock as they mature, which would decrease profits at the very time a company is supposed to be steadily earning them.
 If stock-based compensation is normalized to around 10%, then another 21% of revenue would be consumed by cash expenses.
-This would increase Roblox’s costs from 114% of bookings to 135%—just short of the 138% provided by Roblox’s GAAP methodology.
+Based on the last twelve months, such a move would almost exactly offset the $650MM in operating cash flow.

 Still, Roblox should eventually see stock-based compensation decline as a percentage of revenue because these expenses (like most employee-related costs) are driven by personnel growth not platform usage or revenues.
 For example, if Roblox usage doubles, there should be incremental revenues as a result, and will definitely be more IT&S costs.
 But three quarters of IT&S is comprised of expenses such as server and bandwidth fees, and while these costs may double, personnel costs should be much smaller.
 Furthermore, more 70% of total personnel expenses (both cash and stock) is for Roblox’s R&D team, which, as discussed earlier, should (eventually) stop growing with revenue.
 As such, the degree to which stock-based compensation drives the profit-to-OCF variation should diminish over time.